LarsFin/CV/README.md

 <img align="right" src="./dev.gif" width="248" height="184" />

-Outside of work, I have taken a great interest in video game development.
-Through this, I have learnt a lot on the game engine 'Unity' and also gained an appreciation for writing performance optimised code.
-(To be updated!)
+Outside work, I have taken a great interest in video game development.
+To that end, I have become very familiar with ‘Unity’ and also gained an understanding of, and appreciation for, performance focussed code.

+I have always appreciated writing testable code.
+This has been my approach in many of my personal projects.
+Ensuring I follow TDD, while picking up initially unfamiliar programming languages, has noticeably improved the rate at which I become more familiar with the syntax and paradigms.
+Recently, I wrote unit tests for my video game development in Unity.
+This has deepened my understanding of the game engine and its architecture.

+I also have an interest in stop-motion and have made my own short videos which have been posted online.
+These were developed using stop motion software such as Dragonframe, and Photoshop.

 </br>